laurakond/Artly/README.md

 The primary target audience for the website is:

 - persons of any gender aged 16+ who enjoy art,
-- artists who wishes to share their work,
+- artists who wish to share their work,
-- art connoiseurs who are looking for alternative ways in selling owned artwork.
+- art connoiseurs who are looking for alternative ways of selling owned artwork.

 No background, geographical location or income has been specified for the target audience.